shreyasbg03/4WD-Skid-Steer-RC-Bot/README.md

 - **BTS7960 VCC at 3.3V** — connect BTS7960 VCC to ESP32 3.3V pin, not 5V.
 ESP32 GPIO outputs 3.3V logic so VCC must match for correct switching thresholds.
 - **iBUS single wire** — all 10 channels come through GPIO 16 (Serial2 RX).
 No need to wire individual PWM channels from receiver.
 - **Fuse as power switch** — 50A blade fuse in inline holder.
 Pull to cut power, insert to power on.
 Acts as overcurrent protection simultaneously.
-- **Symmetrical chassis** — 5mm PVC plate is identical top and bottom.
-Bot drives in both orientations.
-Use CH5 invert switch to flip control axes when bot is upside down.
+- **Invert switch** — CH5 swaps throttle and steering axes so either end of the bot can act as the front.
+Electronics are mounted on top so the bot is single-orientation only — invert switch is purely for redirecting drive direction without physically turning the bot around.
 - **Motor direction** — if any motor spins the wrong way, swap M+ and M− wires on that driver.
 No code change needed.
 - **Right motor trim** — if bot drifts to one side, add a flat `RIGHT_COMP_ADD` offset to the slower side PWM after all other processing.